Six reasons to study Climate Sciences in Bern

 Inner-city campus in a lively neighbourhood

 The main building of the University of Bern is a few steps from the train station.
-Research institutes are within walking distance, spread across the very lively city.
+Research institutes are within walking distance, and in a very lively city district.
 Over 17000 students have made Bern their home.

 Great base for outdoor activities